Mohan Meakin: Beer

 Lion Beer is the main brand first sold by Dyer Breweries in the 1840s.
 Lion was originally an India Pale Ale (IPA) but the beer style was changed in the 1960s to a lager.
 Lion remained the number one beer in India for over a century from the 1840s until the 1960s.
 After this, another Mohan Meakin brand, Golden Eagle, took the number one place until the 1980s, when Kingfisher became number one.
-By 2001, Lion sales had declined substantially and Lion was only available to the Indian Army through the Canteen Stores Department (CSD).
-Mohan Meakin then entrusted the marketing of its original beer to International Breweries Pvt.
-Ltd. The brand has since been relaunched in the north Indian market.
+By 2001, Lion sales had declined substantially and Lion was only available to the Indian Army through the Canteen Stores Department.
+Mohan Meakin then entrusted the marketing of its original beer to Steven Judge, CEO of International Breweries The brand has since been relaunched in the north Indian market.
 With a new label design and marketing campaign, Lion has established itself once more in the civilian market and is now expanding into markets across India.

 Lion earns a place in history as Asia's first beer brand.
 Lion's popularity with the British during the heyday of the empire led to the start-up of other Lion beers around the world, in New Zealand, South Africa and elsewhere.
 Lion remains the number-one brand in neighbouring Sri Lanka, where Mohan Meakin had introduced it in the 1880s through their Ceylon brewery.

 Among their list of beers is Old Monk 1000, sporting the same logo as the Old Monk Rum considered as a strong beer with high alcohol content.